In this Tiger vs Zojirushi rice cooker showdown we took a detailed look at two heavyweight Japanese rice cookers

 Why You Shouldn’t:

-Our Take: If you want the versatility to cook a number of different meals at an affordable price, get the Tiger Rice Cooker.
+Our Take in the Tiger vs Zojirushi Rice Cooker Comparison: If you want the versatility to cook a number of different meals at an affordable price, get the Tiger Rice Cooker.
 However, if you’re after a cooker that will produce perfectly cooked rice for several years and are willing to invest a little more, get the Zojirushi Neuro Fuzzy.